If the Purpose of Prison Is Rehabilitation What Should a Program Look Like?

 InnerChange staff do not hesitate to discuss the group’s sectarian goals.
 Jack Cowley, national director of operations for InnerChange, told The Non-Profit Times in 2002 that the program seeks to convert inmates to fundamentalism.
 “From the state’s point of view, the mission is to reduce recidivism,” Cowley said.
 “From a ministry point of view, our mission is to save souls for Christ.”

 The lawsuits also note that inmates in the InnerChange program receive much better treatment than inmates in the general population.
 InnerChange participants, for example, have keys to their cells and have access to private bathrooms.
-They are allowed to make free telephone calls to and are given access to big-screen televisions, computers and art supplies.
+They are allowed to make free telephone calls to family members and are given access to big-screen televisions, computers and art supplies.
 These benefits are not extended to general-population inmates.

 Newton officials fund InnerChange in part by charging general-population inmates and their family members exorbitant rates for telephone calls.
 The profits are then used to pay for 40 to 50 percent of InnerChange’s costs.
 Housing for the program is also completely subsidized with public funds.